 Where can I study Veterinary Medicine in the UK?

-To learn more about the best Veterinary Medicine courses in the UK, find details on the top ranking Veterinary Science universities in The Times and Sunday Times Ranking 2018 below:
+To learn more about the best Veterinary Medicine courses in the UK, find details on the top ranking Veterinary Science universities in the Guardian University Guide 2019 below:

 - University of Cambridge